 You may be aware of common secondary ailments that could affect your dental health.
 For example, gum problems have been associated with other illnesses, such as diabetes and heart disease.
 But Eagle syndrome is a condition you may not yet be familiar with.
-According to the Genetic and Rare Diseases Information Center (GARD), this syndrome leads to throat and facial pain typically associated with a tonsillectomy or trauma to the throat area.
+According to the a title Genetic and Rare Diseases Information Center (GARD), this syndrome leads to throat and facial pain typically associated with a tonsillectomy or trauma to the throat area.

 When people experience symptoms of recurring pain in the throat or surrounding area, it can be challenging to diagnose and treat such pain, given the broad range of conditions associated with a sore throat.
 Your first reaction may be to visit your doctor, which is always a sound idea.
 But with mouth or throat-related conditions, it's also wise to schedule an appointment with your dentist right away.
 Not only can your dentist treat your teeth, but he/she can examine your mouth for signs of other problems and recommend the best next steps.